Myth #27: UX design is about usability

 A well designed product has a meaning to the user:

 - Meaningful products have personal significance and resonates with people’s needs, match their values.
-Few companies are able to reach this level, “products can be beautiful & usable but still lacking in meaning” - Make it meaningful
+Few companies are able to reach this level, “products can be beautiful & usable but still lacking in meaning” - Stephen P. Anderson

 - "Meaning is the deepest connection that you can make with your audience/user/customer.
 Meaning is established between people, between people and objects, people and places, etc., and it is the deepest part of those invisible connections." - Designing for Meaningful Experience – Nathan Shedroff